-- · Concerns raised by Parents / Carers. - Liaison with pre-schools, nurseries or previous settings. - The child not making expected progress linked to the National Age Related Expectations. - Concerns raised by the teachers for example; if behaviour of self-esteem is affecting performance. - Liaison with external agencies including Speech and Language Therapy (SALT) or Educational Psychologist.
-(EP) - Health diagnosis through Paediatrician.
+- Concerns raised by Parents / Carers. - Liaison with pre-schools, nurseries or previous settings. - The child not making expected progress linked to the National Age Related Expectations. - Concerns raised by the teachers for example; if behaviour of self-esteem is affecting performance. - Liaison with external agencies including Speech and Language Therapy (SALT) or Educational Psychologist.
+(EP) Ocupational therapists (OT) - Health diagnosis through Paediatrician or Child and adolesent mental health services (CAMHS)